Codecademy/docs/content/language-agnostic/concepts/who-is-cole-romano/who-is-cole-romano.md

   - "https://www.codecademy.com/catalog/subject/code-foundations"
 ---

-Nicholas Cole Romano is an avid gamer, GIF maker, and a Project Manager at Codecademy.
+Nicholas Cole Romano is an avid PC gamer, photo/GIF editor, and a Project Manager at Codecademy.
 He currently resides in the countryside with a handful of French Bulldogs and makes hot sauces from the peppers that he grows in his little backyard.

 His favorite games include: